-- 1.1 Integrate the values, practices, and behaviors of the physical therapy profession by accepting professional and social responsibilities consistent with an autonomous healthcare practitioner within the scope of physical therapy practice. - 1.2 Exhibit sensitivity to differences in race, age, gender, socioeconomic status, and culture in all interactions with patients/clients, families, other health care providers, and colleagues. - 1.3 Integrate the value of service to underserved communities, professional organizations, and political and societal organizations as a patient/client and professional advocate. - 1.4 Utilize legal and ethical standards of practice by abiding with all federal, state, and institutional regulations and the APTA Code of Ethics.
-(See page 40). - 1.5 Demonstrate effective verbal and non verbal communication skills, including documentation in all aspects of physical therapy service and professional interaction. - 1.6 Use critical analysis and scholarly inquiry of current research to support clinical reasoning, judgment, and reflective evidence-based practice of physical therapy. - 1.7 Manage professional development and lifelong learning by establishing realistic goals for personal and professional growth.
+- a.
+Integrate the values, practices, and behaviors of the physical therapy profession by accepting professional and social responsibilities consistent with an autonomous healthcare practitioner within the scope of physical therapy practice. - b.
+Exhibit sensitivity to differences in race, age, gender, socioeconomic status, and culture in all interactions with patients/clients, families, other health care providers, and colleagues. - c.
+Integrate the value of service to underserved communities, professional organizations, and political and societal organizations as a patient/client and professional advocate. - d.
+Utilize legal and ethical standards of practice by abiding with all federal, state, and institutional regulations and the APTA Code of Ethics.
+(See page 38). - e.
+Demonstrate effective verbal and non-verbal communication skills, including documentation in all aspects of physical therapy service and professional interaction. - f.
+Use critical analysis and scholarly inquiry of current research to support clinical reasoning, judgment, and reflective evidence-based practice of physical therapy. - g.
+Manage professional development and lifelong learning by establishing realistic goals for personal and professional growth.

-2. The knowledge, skills, and attitudes necessary for successful patient/client management
+2. The knowledge, skills, and attitudes necessary for successful patient/client management a.
+Demonstrate ability to screen patients/clients to determine the need and appropriateness for physical therapy services within the scope of practice.

-- 2.1 Demonstrate ability to screen patients/clients to determine the need and appropriateness for physical therapy services within the scope of practice. - 2.2 Demonstrate proficiency in physical therapy examination techniques and integration of the results of the evaluation with available scientific evidence to produce a physical therapy diagnosis, prognosis, and plan of care. - 2.3 Demonstrate safe and proficient patient/client management while adapting to the needs and responses of the patient/client, including delegation of interventions to and supervision of support personnel and referral to other services as needed. - 2.4 Apply effective instructional strategies and methods in all patient-care activities, health-care provider education, and public information dissemination. - 2.5 Assess effectiveness of interventions using valid and reliable measures appropriate to the specific environment and patient/client population in order to improve quality of care.
+- b.
+Demonstrate proficiency in physical therapy examination techniques and integration of the results of the evaluation with available scientific evidence to produce a physical therapy diagnosis, prognosis, and plan of care. - c.
+Demonstrate safe and proficient patient/client management while adapting to the needs and responses of the patient/client, including delegation of interventions to and supervision of support personnel and referral to other services as needed. - d.
+Apply effective instructional strategies and methods in all patient-care activities, health-care provider education, and public information dissemination. - e.
+Assess effectiveness of interventions using valid and reliable measures appropriate to the specific environment and patient/client population in order to improve quality of care.